-There is a student fee for instrument rental for use of school owned equipment to include winds and percussion.
-This fee must be paid prior to the issue of the instrument and are collected by the instructor.
+The student fee for instrument rental is \$50.00 per semester.
+Fees must be paid prior to the first performance of the season and are collected by the instructor.

-UNIFORMS and additional items
+UNIFORMS and ADDITIONAL FEES

-Band members will be issued a uniform which will be stored by the band department.
-There is an annual uniform user fee that must be paid prior to the issue of the uniform and are collected by the instructor.
-The total band fee is \$150.
-Students in marching band and color guard are also responsible for paying for their own shoes, gloves, and band t-shirt.
+Band members will be issued a uniform, which will be stored by the band department.
+There is a \$110.00 band fee per year paid by all band members.
+Fees must be paid prior to the first performance of the season, and are collected by the instructor.
+An additional fee of \$60 per student in association with the annual Bands of America Super Regional weekend will be due by the end of September and will be collected by the instructor.
+Students in marching band and color guard are responsible for paying for their own shoes, gloves, and compression shirt.